Understanding the Pleasure and Pain Principle Will Help You Hack Your Life

 Welcome to another episode of my podcast.
 Today I’m gonna tell you why it is that you don’t take action on the things that you know you wanna take action on.
 There are things that you wanna do and you know you should do them but for whatever crazy reason, you don’t.

-Everything we do in life is for the purpose of either gaining pleasure of waiting pain or hopefully a little bit of both.
+Everything we do in life is for the purpose of either gaining pleasure, avoiding pain, or hopefully a little bit of both.
 And that’s a concept that’s been tough for years that people talk about.
 Well, you wanna get pleasure and you wanna avoid pain.

 How I Discovered the Pleasure and Pain Principle

-And it’s a simple concept but let me tell you, when they first started talking about this stuff in the 80’s and 90’s when it became really popular, to talk about pain versus pleasure.
-It was a super super hot topic but today, it’s going to be kind of old then everyone is hurting, and it’s like okay yeah yeah.
+And it’s a simple concept but let me tell you when they first started talking about this stuff in the ’80s and ’90s when it became really popular to talk about pain versus pleasure.
+It was a super hot topic but today, it’s going to be kind of old.
 So what I decided to do is I wanted to take it to another level.
 So what I decided to do is to find out why it is that even when people know that all decisions are based pain and pleasure, why is it that they still often don’t follow through to do the things that they wanna do.

 The Pain-Pleasure Connection

 So there had to be more to it than just pain versus pleasure.
-And so I want on this journey here in the last two years or so, to really try to figure this out, I studied a lot of the neuroscience behind it, and a lot of it studies that are out there by how people act, that how humans act and a lot of other things and I put a bunch of different concepts together, and when I’ve created it is like created the six-step formula that really describes for I believe is the first time, describes how pain and pleasure actually work.
+And so I want on this journey here in the last two years or so, to really try to figure this out, I studied a lot of the neuroscience behind it, and a lot of the studies that are out there on how people act, that how humans act and a lot of other things and I put a bunch of different concepts together, and what I’ve created is the six-step formula that really describes for I believe is the first time, describes how pain and pleasure actually work.